GaneshVamsi369/newspaperwebapp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this project let's build a **NewsPaper Web App** by applying the concepts we have learned till now.
+This project allows me to practice the concepts and techniques learned till React Course and apply them in a concrete project.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you have to run after clone from github:

+### `cd newspaperwebapp`

+To change directory to newspaperwebapp

+### `npm install`

+To install respective dependencies

 ### `npm start`